kaigidwani/hfoss2024-blogs/_posts/2024-05-05-opendrinks-Karl-Choi.md

 # Comm Arch Analysis

 - The last commit was 4 months ago, so the project isn't that active.
-However, from the commit history, the maintainer has taken multiple 4-6 month breaks before (over a 5 year period), so the project probably isn't dead.
+However, from the commit history, the maintainer has taken multiple 4-6 month breaks before (over a 5-year period), so the project probably isn't dead.
 ![Last commit](https://i.imgur.com/OKfA4xC.png)

-- There are over 500 contributors
+- There are over 500 contributors.
 ![Contributors](https://i.imgur.com/8n70TCH.png)

 - The contribution doc was detailed, included a code template, and explained step by step how to contribute.
 ![Contribution Doc](https://i.imgur.com/j5BclUC.png)

-- The project has a license, readme, and code of conduct
+- The project has a license, readme, and code of conduct.
 ![Important docs](https://i.imgur.com/fMJxNxz.png)

-- There have been over 1300 closed pull requests, so the project does seem to accept many contributions [good for contributors]
+- There have been over 1300 closed pull requests, so the project does seem to accept many contributions [good for contributors].
 ![Pull Requests](https://i.imgur.com/9X8cvvt.png)

 # The contribution I picked